-Respondent Page Comment Shire Response Nature Reserves P40 Preservation Group Inc Strategies 5.5.2 and 5.5.3.
+Respondent Page Comment Shire Response Nature Reserves Preservation Group Inc P40 Strategies 5.5.2 and 5.5.3.
 As part of these, keep the residents informed of the success or otherwise of the initiatives.
-The outcomes will be reported annually as outlined on page 41 Measuring the success of Kalamunda clean and Green Nature Reserves Preservation Group-Inc P40 Objective 5.6.
+The outcomes will be reported annually as outlined on page 41 Measuring the success of Kalamunda clean and Green Nature Reserves Preservation Group Inc P40 Objective 5.6.
 Given the inordinate length of time required for any such sites to become suitable for development, the strategies employed should be given a high priority.
-Agreed Community Sustainability Advisory Committee P40 Table - Strategy 5.4.4.
+Agreed.
+Community Sustainability Advisory Committee P40 Table - Strategy 5.4.4.
 To be included; Retrofit existing developments to address erosion issues and reap stormwater.
 Will be included Community Sustainability Advisory Committee P40 Table Strategy 5.4.2.
-Substitute "Implement water narvesting" Will be included Community Sustainability Advisory Committee P40 Table Strategy 5.4.4.
+Substitute "Implement water harvesting" Will be included Community Sustainability Advisory Committee P40 Table Strategy 5.4.4.
 Substitute "enforce" for encourage.
-(Noted will use the wording "to ensure".
-Nature Reserves Preservation Group Inc P41 'Measuring the Success of Stretegic Priority 5'.
-It is extremely disappointing to see to be developed in the two columns.
-Since this objective is the only one to exhibit this phyase to such a degree, is there a reason for it?
+Noted will use the wording "to ensure".
+Nature Reserves Preservation Group Inc P41 'Measuring the Success of Strategic Priority 5'.
+It is extremely disappointing to see 'to be developed' in the two columns.
+Since this objective is the only one to exhibit this phrase to such a degree, is there a reason for it?
 An explanation may ease our concern.
 It is vital to have the baseline data established, the target stated and the success or otherwise of the strategy to be relayed to the residents. [see previous comments on giving feedback].
 Such feedback needs to be highly detailed and prominently displayed.
 Agreed.
 The Shire has not developed baseline data at this point in time to be able to set baseline.
-This will be a focus for the Shire over the next 12 month to gether and establish current usage levels and required data.
-Community Sustainability Advisory Committee Noted.
+This will be a focus for the Shire over the next 12 month to gather and establish current usage levels and required data.
+Community Sustainability Advisory Committee P41 Table - Indicator, Baseline and Target.
+Provide feedback on performance by graphical or similar means, i.e. water savings, waste reduction, recycling, biodiversity ratio, energy consumption, GHG emissions, etc. not just in a yearly report of the Shire, but for the entire Shire (residents and business) broken down into suburbs, and provide this feedback regularly in the local paper, on billboards and LCD screens in public places.
+Noted.
 Nature Reserves Preservation Group Inc P42 'Strategic Priority 6' Principle 6: 'The Shire communicates 'Advertising for developments and initiatives such as new strategies or development proposals needs to be extensive.
 It should be more than simply the minimum required under legislation.
-It should also avoid the old strategy of ensuring submissions are compiled ouring periods such as Christmas, Easter and other public holiday periods.
+It should also avoid the old strategy of ensuring submissions are compiled during periods such as Christmas, Easter and other public holiday periods.
 To its credit, the Shire, advertising its draft Local Planning Strategy in 2011, went far beyond the minimum requirements.
 This should become the Noted.